deepakdeo/cte-project/README.md

 2) In the sidebar, set the persona to `data/sample/sample_persona.json`.
 3) Paste the sample JD from `data/sample/sample_jd.txt` into the Evaluate Job tab.

+Starter Mode:
+- Use the sidebar “Starter Mode” questionnaire to create a low-confidence persona and begin logging daily updates immediately.

 CLI usage:

 ```bash